Our first time.

 So my family and I went to Center Parcs last week and as someone who had never had a Center Parcs holiday before, I found myself frantically googling ‘what to pack for center parcs‘ a few days before, because I just wasn’t sure what kind of holiday it was going to be.
 I mean, everyone always raves about it and I knew that it is akin to staying in a resort on a holiday abroad where everything is in the resort and you don’t really leave.
 I don’t know about you but I always overpack.
 I have a lot of ‘stuff’ and I am always the person with everything in her handbag just in case.
 I carry around spare socks for Christ’s sake, for ME.
 Why would I need spare socks?!
 But I do.
 I’m that guy.

-Anyway we had booked to go to Whinfell forest, which is the one up in the Lake District.
+The one up in the Lake District.
 It was the furthest Center Parcs location from our house so I also had a 3 hour drive each way to think about in regards to my packing.

 I found myself pages and pages deep in threads about what people have taken with them, doing loads of research (because imagine if I forgot something and had to venture to the nearest supermarket outside of the resort!) so I decided, it might be helpful to make my own list.
 I definitely took too much stuff, that is for sure so I will make a separate list with the stuff that I wouldn’t take again.

 There are probably a few things to consider when evaluating my packing list as well.
 Firstly, this is the UK and so the weather is bloody mental.
 It can be raining one day, snowing the next and then warm enough for just a light cardigan the next.